 I’m not sure that New Year resolutions are the best way to encourage your kids to do well, though.
 I would love them to start the year full of optimism and drive to learn new things and better themselves.
 But I think it needs to be their choice, not mine.
 We’ve talked a little about some of the things they should be working toward next year.
 Most of the conversations end up discussing the possibility of visiting Disneyland though!

 We’ve talked about learning new things.
 Music has been important in my life since I was a little girl.
-I would love the children to have a passion for it.
+You can check over here if you are looking for music lesson academy offering in-person and online lessons catering many interested students.
+I would love the children to have a passion for music the way I’ve learned it from Runthemusic.
 Starting music lessons could be an option but I know they need to be keen to see the lessons through.
 I don’t want to be buying expensive instruments if they’re going to quit within the year.
 I know that you can hire clarinets and flutes.
 You can even take on a piano hire.
 It’s something to talk about.

 Dance classes and swimming classes have come up as well.
 Doing something active would be good for the kids to do.
 It can improve their fitness as well as help them meet other kids.
 I would have loved to take dancing classes and be elegant and graceful in that way.
 It’s such a creative thing to do.
 Will my kids enjoy it?
 I don’t know.
 Anything that they do is great at first.
 But like most kids, boredom can set in, and they lose interest.

 Taking on new interests and hobbies is a great New Year resolution for anyone.
 When it comes to the kids, though, perhaps you can steer them in one direction or another.
 After all, they won’t know if they like it until they try it.
 What would you love your kids to be doing in 2016?